-We have adopted provisions in our articles of incorporation that divide our board of directors into three classes.
-At each annual meeting, directors will be elected for staggered terms of three years (other than the initial terms, which extend for up to three years), with the term of office of only one of these three classes of directors expiring each year.
+Pursuant to our charter, our directors are divided into three classes.
+At each annual meeting, directors will be elected for staggered terms of three years (other than the initial terms, which extend for up to three years), with the term of office of only one of these three classes of directors expiring at each annual meeting of our stockholders.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.